estrangedwriter/Illumio-Coding-Challenge/README.md

 I also wrote a helper function to add all rules within a port range to a dictionary.
 Lastly, I wrote a helper function to add all rules within an IP address range to a dictionary.

 Apparently, every single IP address from 0.0.0.0 to 255.255.255.255 is assigned to a corresponding integer.
-0.0.0.0 is assigned to the integer 1, while 0.0.0.100 is assigned to the integer 100.
-0.0.1.0 is assigned to the integer 256.
+0.0.0.0 is assigned to the integer 1, while 0.0.0.100 is assigned to the integer 101.
+0.0.1.0 is assigned to the integer 256 and 255.255.255.255 is assigned to the integer 256^4.
 The ipaddress module is built-in to Python apparently, and you can convert IP addresses to integer with a simple command, and vice versa (converting integers to IP addresses).

 Rather than trying to write an algorithm that could calculate a range of an octect for IP Addresses, I simply converted the two IP addresses (the range) to their corresponding integers.
 Once I knew the range between the two IP addresses, I could determine how many tuples were needed to be added.
 You can see the source code to see more clearly how I converted IP Address ranges, as well as the port ranges.